Sufficient conditions for quantum advantage in random access code protocols with two-qubit states: Acknowledgments

-SK thanks Arup Roy for helpful discussions.
-CJ acknowledges S. N. Bose Centre, Kolkata for the postdoctoral fellowship and support from Ministry of Science and Technology of Taiwan (MOST 108-2811-M-006-516).
-TP acknowledges support from the Polish National Agency for Academic Exchange NAWA Project No. PPN/PPO/2018/1/00007/U/00001.
-The research of DH is supported by NASI Senior Scientist Fellowship.
+SK acknowledges NASI Research Associate fellowship and QUEST-DST fellowship for their support.
+CJ acknowledges S. N. Bose Centre, Kolkata for the postdoctoral fellowship.
+The research of DH is supported by NASI Senior Scientist fellowship and the QUEST-DST project of the Govt. of India.